Bilayer Ion Trap Design for 2D Arrays: Basic Junction Design

-The model specifies a protocol for transferring the ion from the bottom trap to the top trap using a time-dependent scalar function, $f(t)$, that specifies how the voltages applied to the trap electrodes are scaled in time.
-The total potential is therefore

-Simple forms of the transfer function $f(t)$ could be instantaneous Heaviside functions or linear transitions from $0$ to $1$, but in practice smooth transitions to limit induced motional excitations are preferable.
+The model specifies a protocol for transferring the ion from the bottom trap to the top trap using a time-dependent scalar function, $f(t)$, that specifies how the voltages applied to the trap electrodes are scaled in time. \commentB{The total potential is therefore } Simple forms of the transfer function $f(t)$ could be instantaneous Heaviside functions or linear transitions from $0$ to $1$, but in practice smooth transitions to limit induced motional excitations are preferable.

 The subsequent section determines the stability of the trap throughout the transition from $f(t)=0$ to $f(t)=1$ over a definite time interval.